Dovid Halberstam: Leadership

 It is not clear if Halberstam had served as rebbe before moving to Chrzanow; also the exact date of him assuming the post is unknown (probably around 1860).

 During his tenure, he became engaged in the growing rivalry between the Sanz and the Radomsker schools.
 Though the Radomsk leader, Tiferes Schlomo, was a disciple of his father and the two maintained fairly respectful relations, Dovid Halberstam aggravated them by his personal intransigence.

 Highly respected as a religious leader, Halberstam was appreciated for his scholarly competence and pious zeal.
 However, he turned out to be a divisive figure within the local Jewish community.
-This was due to rigorous application of his teaching, his firm grip on the leadership and the uncompromising style.
+This was due to rigorous application of his teaching, his firm grip on leadership and the uncompromising style.
 As a result, a number of civil libel charges were brought against him.
 Also, despite some attempts, his authority has never stretched beyond the Chrzanow area.

 Over time the influence of Halberstam grew so significant that he became the founder of the dynasty of Chrzanow rebbes, which guided the Jewish population of the town for almost a century.
-His son Naftoli and then his grandson Mendel succeeded him at the post and led the local religious community until its destruction in 1942-1943.
+His son Naftoli and then his grandson Mendel succeeded him at the post and led the local religious community until its destruction in 1942–1943.